MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxserver-get-discountratestartminute-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the DiscountRateStartMinute property for a FaxServer object.
+Description: Sets or retrieves the DiscountRateStartMinute property for a FaxServer object.
 The DiscountRateStartMinute property is a number that represents the minute the discount period begins.
-The discount period applies only to outgoing fax transmissions.' ms.assetid: '5159eb01-d464-4cc3-8617-e785c97ff6ff'
+The discount period applies only to outgoing fax transmissions. ms.assetid: 5159eb01-d464-4cc3-8617-e785c97ff6ff
-title: 'FaxServer.DiscountRateStartMinute property'
+title: FaxServer.DiscountRateStartMinute property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxServer.DiscountRateStartMinute property